CERT-Polska/n6/docs/src/install_and_conf/docker.md

     materials are, generally, either skipped or reduced to what is necessary just to run the stuff), or file access permissions.

-    It should be obvious that an experienced system administrator and/or security specialist should prepare and/or carefully review and adjust any configuration/installation/deployment of services that are to be made production ones, in particular if those services are to be made public.
+    It should be obvious that an experienced system administrator or security expert should prepare and/or carefully review and adjust any configuration/installation/deployment of services that are to be made production ones, in particular if those services are to be made public.

 ## Requirements

-- _Docker Engine_ installed (a reasonably new version)
+- [*Docker Engine*](https://docs.docker.com/engine/) installed (a reasonably new version)
-- _Docker Compose_ installed (a reasonably new version)
+- [*Docker Compose*](https://docs.docker.com/compose/) installed (a reasonably new version)
 - The *n6* [source code repository](https://github.com/CERT-Polska/n6) cloned

+!!! note

+    This guide is Linux-dedicated.
+Despite the use of *Docker*, we do not guarantee that the described operations will work on other systems (such as Windows or Mac OS).

+!!! important

+    Internet access is required during the entire installation process.

 ## Building the environment

 !!! note

-    Make sure you are in the top-level directory of the cloned source code repository.
+    Make sure you are in the top-level directory of a cloned *n6* source code repository.

 To build our demonstrational *n6* environment we use [Docker Compose](https://docs.docker.com/compose/) which binds all the services needed to run the *n6* infrastructure.